Call for Abstracts

 Brief abstract guidelines – submitted in English with a length up to 500 words.

 Extended abstract guidelines – submitted in English, structured as preliminary technical papers of a length up to four letter-size pages (not including bibliography).
 A bibliography should be included and use the IEEE format for conference proceedings.

 Submissions not conforming to these guidelines may be returned without consideration or review.

 Abstracts will be reviewed and judged on originality, technical strength, integration of computational approaches and cancer research topics, general alignment to expressed cross-disciplinary aims of the workshop and anticipated interest to workshop attendees.
-Abstracts will also be considered for specific alignment to the special workshop topic of Accelerating New Treatments.
+Abstracts will also be considered for specific alignment to the special workshop topic of Cancer Patient Digital Twin capabilities.

 Submissions received after the due date, exceeding the prescribed length or not appropriately structured may also be returned without consideration or review.